learnlatex/learnlatex.github.io/en/lesson-04.md

 You can probably guess that `\textit` is a command to make text italic, but it _always_ makes things italic, so it doesn't work for nested material.
 See how `\emph` _does_ know about nesting.
-There are also places where emphasis  isn't the same as italic, for example in presentations color is usually a better option.
+There are also places where the emphasis isn't the same as italic, for example in presentations color is usually a better option.
 With logical markup, we don't have to worry about that detail in the body of the document.